Prophet: Prompting Large Language Models with Complementary Answer Heuristics for Knowledge-based Visual Question Answering: Conclusion

 \section{Conclusion}

 In this paper, we present Prophet---a conceptually simple framework which uses LLMs as the knowledge engine for knowledge-based VQA.
-To better activate the few-shot learning capacity of LLMs, we introduce a novel paradigm to prompt LLMs with two types of complementary answer heuristics.
+To better activate the few-shot learning capacity of LLMs, we introduce a novel paradigm to prompt LLMs with complementary answer heuristics.
 Extensive ablations, comparative experiments, and comprehensive analyses on four diverse knowledge-based VQA datasets show the superiority of Prophet over all existing state-of-the-art methods.
-Notably, Prophet can be instantiated with varied combinations of a wide range of VQA models and LLMs, showing its flexibility, scalability, and generalizability.
-We hope that our work can inspire future research on knowledge-based VQA and universal multimodal learning in the era of LLMs.
+Notably, Prophet can be integrated with varied combinations of VQA models, LLMs, and even LMMs, showing the flexibility, scalability, and generalizability of our framework.